Updated October 2019

-- Most drivers can speak English – not necessarily fluently, but decently enough.
+- Most drivers wear white gloves and can speak English – not necessarily fluently, but decently enough.

 - It’s pricier than a regular taxi.
 For comparison purposes, a typical taxi in Tokyo costs 730 yen for the first two kilometers, then 80-90 yen for every additional 270-300 meters.
 UberBLACK starts with a base fare of 103 yen, followed by 67 yen per minute and 308 yen per kilometer, with the minimum fare being 823 yen.